mathworks/BytesAndBeats/README.md

 https://www.mathworks.com/help/matlab/matlab_prog/what-is-a-live-script-or-function.html
 https://www.mathworks.com/help/matlab/live-scripts-and-functions.html

-_Note: Modules are also available in Word document format_
+_Note: Modules are also available in PDF document format_

 ## How to Use this Content ##
 Modules are numbered to show a recommended flow, but do not necessarily need to be completed sequentially.
 You may choose to complete whichever modules fit the experience level of your students.